901 Floyd Avenue

 Student government associations

 The VCU Student Government Association is an elected body of students who are organized into three branches — executive, legislative and judicial — with various committees.
 Nonelected, at-large members are encouraged to join most of these committees.
 All meetings of the senate are open to the public.
 Visit the SGA website for more information.

 The Graduate Student Association serves as an advocate for graduate students at VCU.
 It sponsors events such as meet-and-greets, monthly socials and the annual Graduate Research Symposium that are designed to enhance academic skills, provide professional development opportunities and facilitate an active social environment.
 The GSA and the Graduate School work together to assist students with travel costs for academic conferences.
 The GSA places students on campuswide committees to ensure concerns of graduate students are heard.
 Visit the Graduate School website for more information.

 University policies and procedures

 A number of policies and regulations at VCU affect students, and many of these are printed in the general information chapters of this bulletin.
-Three policy documents are of particular interest to students.
+Two policy documents are of particular interest to students.

 - VCU Honor System: defines academic dishonesty and provides a procedure for judging alleged violators of academic integrity

 Each student is responsible for being familiar with the provisions of all university policies and regulations.
-The three policy documents described above are available in the VCU Policy Library, which is an excellent online resource.
+The policy documents described above are available in the VCU Policy Library, which is an excellent online resource.